Compare Cameras > Inexpensive Digital SLR

 That's why most of the inexpensive digital SLR cameras I list below are several months old.

-If you really want the latest and greatest digital SLR camera, then you're going to have to pay a bit more to get it.
+If you absolutely want the latest and greatest digital SLR camera, then you're going to have to pay a bit more to get it.

 The Real Bargains: Old Models